 Morocco's earliest inhabitants were ancestors of Morocco’s Amazigh (plural Imazighen, loosely translated as ‘free people’), who may have been distant cousins of the ancient Egyptians.
 They were joined by Mediterranean anglers and Saharan horse-breeders around 2500 BC, with Phoenicians showing up fashionably late around 800 BC and East Africans around 500 BC.

 The ensuing centuries were one long lesson for the Romans in minding their manners.
 First the Berbers backed Hannibal and the Carthaginians against Rome in a protracted spat over Sicily known as the Punic Wars (264–202 BC).
-Fed up with the persistently unruly Berbers, the new Roman Emperor Caligula finally declared the end of Berber autonomy in the Maghreb (northwest Africa) in AD 40.
+Unable to convince the Berbers to submit to Roman demands the new Roman Emperor Caligula finally declared the end of Berber autonomy in the Maghreb (northwest Africa) in AD 40.

 Defying Orders under Roman Noses